jump-dev/JuMP.jl/docs/src/installation.md

 ProxSDP solves general SDP problems by means of a first order proximal algorithm based on the primal-dual hybrid gradient, also known as Chambolle-Pock method.
-The main advantage of ProxSDP over other state-of-the-art solvers is the ability of exploit the low-rank property inherent to several SDP problems.
+The main advantage of ProxSDP over other state-of-the-art solvers is the ability to exploit the low-rank property inherent to several SDP problems.
 ProxSDP is a first order solver and has low accuracy. see the ProxSDP.jl documentation for more information.